 Through the program we partner with contract farms to reduce greenhouse gas emissions, minimize water use, reduce reliance on fertilizer and pesticides, and improve soil quality.

 We strive to build a more resilient food system, making real food that improves the health and well-being of the world we all share, for generations to come.
 We will do this by leading the food industry in food that is ethically and sustainably grown, sourced, produced and shared.
-We have goals to help us achieve this.
-Learn more about our our progress.
+Below are some of our goals to help us achieve this.
+Learn more about our progress.